STU/QCD Correspondence: Jet-quenching parameter

 where $r_{h}=\pi R^{2}T$, and we defined,

-Numerically, we draw curves of the jet-quenching parameter in terms of the black hole charge and the temperature in the Fig. 16 and Fig. 17 respectively.
+By using the numerical study, we find the jet-quenching parameter in terms of the black hole charge and the temperature in the Fig. 16 and Fig. 17 respectively.
 These plots show that the jet-quenching parameter of the $\mathcal{N}=2$ theory is larger than the jet-quenching parameter of the $\mathcal{N}=4$ theory.
 Also, we find that the jet-quenching parameter of the two-charged black hole is larger than the jet-quenching parameter of the one-charge black hole.
 For example by choosing $R^{2}=\alpha^{\prime}\sqrt{\lambda}$, $\alpha^{\prime}=0.5$, $\lambda=6\pi$, $q=10^6$ and $T=300$ $MeV$ one can obtain $\hat{q}=49$ $GeV^2/fm$.
 In that case the thermodynamical stability lets us choose $q\sim\times10^6$ for $T=300 MeV$.
 If we consider small value of the black hole charge then find the same value of the jet-quenching parameter as the previous case, and this point is illustrated in Fig. 17.
 Therefore, in order to obtain $\hat{q}=5$ $GeV^2/fm$, the corresponding temperature of the QGP is $155 MeV$ for small black hole charge.